Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   Maximum allowed length of comment is 255 characters.

-* External Setup dialog
+* Additional settings dialog
-  Select "External setup" from "Edit" menu to configure the new TeraTerm options introduced by the UTF-8 package.
+  Select "Additional settings" from "Edit" menu to configure the new TeraTerm options introduced by the UTF-8 package.